madsbuch/blog/_posts/2014-10-01-three-pillars-of-software-development.md

   (forall a b : nat,
      f (S a) b = f a (S b)).
 {% endhighlight %}
-This example is on the other hand thoroughly expressed in a specific syntax.
+This example of a specification is, on the other hand, thoroughly expressed in a specific syntax.

 It should be noted that there is a difference on the two examples.
 The first one is addition in Java's type system, integers with a given precision.
 In Coq we